isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-september.md

 ### <a name="summary"></a>Podsumowanie

-Do krajów zarządzanych przez firmę Microsoft są teraz kraje, które są zarządzane przez firmę Microsoft.
+Teraz są to kraje zarządzane przez firmę Microsoft.

 ### <a name="impacted-audience"></a>Odbiorcy, których to miało wpływ